mortonkopf/Teensy_simple_drum/README.md

 /*
  * this is the simplest drum synthesis module I could make for hte eurorack.
- * There a virtually external parts to the Teensy 3.* other than some
+ * There are virtually no external parts to the Teensy 3.* other than some
  * protection diodes and a Resistor-Capacitor filter for the audio
  * output from the DAC pin.
 The sketch uses the onboard DAC for output.
  *